Yuvix25/pytov_old/README.md

     print("hello\"");
 }

-print(true || false) // you dont have to use capital T and F in true and false.
+print(true || false) // you don't have to use capital T and F in true and false.

 def indentation():
-    print("You dont have to use the braces, the regular indentation works too")
+    print("You don't have to use the braces, the regular indentation works too")

 anotherTest()